amithbhat1/Approximate-MWM/src/README.md

 1) To run the Edmonds' Algorithm, please enter the command - python3 blossom.py

-2)To run the Drake - Hougardy Algorithm, please enter the command - python3 Drake_Hougardy_Matching.py
+2) To run the Drake - Hougardy Algorithm, please enter the command - python3 Drake_Hougardy_Matching.py